midzer/beerbase/content/breweries/manayunk-brewery-and-restaurant/bohemian-blonde.md

 srm: 0
 upc: 0
 ---
-Our lightest beer â€“ pale blonde in color with a crisp, softly sweet malt flavor, smooth finish and very subtle bitterness.
+Our lightest beer – pale blonde in color with a crisp, softly sweet malt flavor, smooth finish and very subtle bitterness.
 Went to the final judging table at the GABF alongwith the Mega Breweries last year!